 Death Note was made by Shusuke Kaneko, a Japanese director who emerged with enormous promise during the late 1990s with his revision of the Gamera series in Gamera, The Guardian of the Universe (1995), Gamera 2: Assault of Legion (1996) and Gamera 3: Revenge of Iris (1999), and other impressive effects-driven films such as Cross Fire/Pyrokinesis (2000) and Tohos Godzilla Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001).
 Kanekos star dipped below the horizon somewhat in the 00s with films that never quite held the same promise as these earlier works such as the fantasy musical Toast of Love (2002) and Azumi 2: Death or Love (2005).
-Happily, Shusuke Kaneko returns to form with the Death Note films, although he subsequently abandoned genre filmmaking for several years up until Danger Dolls (2014) about a girl action team.
+Happily, Shusuke Kaneko returns to form with the Death Note films, although he subsequently abandoned genre filmmaking for several years up until Danger Dolls (2014) about a girl action team and the time travel comedy Linking Love (2017).

 In terms of its premise, Death Note feels like another riff on Ring (1998) and sequels a curse is launched that causes people to die within a prescribed time period crossbred with the Stephen King short story Typewriter of the Gods (1983), which was filmed as an episode of Tales from the Darkside (1983-6), about a man who discovers a word processor that can re-edit and delete reality.
 I must admit I started watching Death Note thinking that the film had a limited premise teenager finds if he writes peoples name in a book that then they die of a heart-attack.
 As the film sets in, no attempt is made to spice the deaths up we go through one death after another and Shusuke Kaneko lacks interest in varying the methods in any way.
 An American version of Death Note, for instance, would surely concentrate the story on a conveyor belt of novelty deaths a la Final Destination (2000) and sequels.